 “But I also love communicating with the people who make the stuff.
 They’re real characters and I enjoy interacting with them.
 There’s a guy who comes to the Saturday market and sells this wonderful garlic from the Toulouse area (also famous for its garlic sausage).
 I have a butcher I go to and she’ll hurl insults at me and then tell me what to buy.”

 “Pradal (pictured) is owned by a mother and her two rugby-playing sons, where I’m served great duck breast by Mum as she calls out to her son “Stop smoking and get back in here and help your working mother!” before handing over to me to lecture her naughty ‘boy’ about how bad smoking is.
 He must be 182cm tall and weigh in at around 120 kgs, yet I have to warn him that smoking may stunt his growth!”

-Carl suggests a quick walking tour (see next post), so we can get our bearings and he can point out his favourite shops and places to eat.
-“I really love Perpignan,” Carl tells us, as we stroll the narrow cobblestone lanes of the old town, stopping at this little lane or that gourmet shop, so he can tell us the best time to visit and what to try and buy, or simply stopping to point out a significant building, newly restored, or an architectural detail he’s fond of.
+Carl suggested a quick walking tour, so we could get our bearings and he could point out his favourite shops and places to eat.
+“I really love Perpignan,” Carl told us, as we strolled the narrow cobblestone lanes of the old town, stopping at this little lane or that gourmet shop, so he could explain the best time to drop into a particular store and what to try and buy, pointing out a significant monument or newly restored building or an architectural detail he liked.

 “But most of all, I love the food and I love the people who make it and sell it.
 I love the way they are doing what they want to do, and they are really passionate about what they’re doing.
 These are people who can probably talk about tomatoes all day!”

 Carl offers quick walking tours to all of his guests when they arrive.
 If you’re staying at Carl’s apartments, don’t hesitate to accept.
-If you’re not, see our next post, Weekend in Perpignan, for our tips on what to do – based on Carl’s advice of course, along with a few discoveries of our own.
+If you’re not, see our Weekend in Perpignan story for our tips on what to do – based on Carl’s advice of course, along with a few discoveries of our own.